Vualto/vudrm-public-docs/docs/source/integrations/casting/chromecast.md

 The `Receiver` is an application that you host and register with Google.

+Below is an example of basic receiver side code using the `Receiver` SDK.

 ```javascript
 if (event.data.media && event.data.media.contentId){
     let host, protocol;